More Than 5,000 Criminal Defense Cases and 3,000 DUI Cases Dismissed in Miami-Dade County

 VICTORY BEGINS WITH BECKHAM SOLIS

-• Battery on a Elderly Person – Case Dismissed
+• Aggravated Battery on an Elderly Person – Charges Dismissed

 • Felony Attempted Burglary – Case Dismissed